PredictiveEcology/quickPlot/cran-comments.md

 We have removed `\dontrun` from the examples so that they *do* run, added additional examples to non-internal functions, and have added the examples to our tests.

+Installation instructions for suggested package `fastshp` were removed from DESCRIPTION per CRAN's request.
+These instructions are provided in various places in the documentation.

 ## Test environments

 ### Previous R versions